 Background and purpose

-Glioblastoma exhibits profound intratumoral heterogeneity in blood perfusion. which may cause inconsistent treatment response.
-Particularly, low perfusion may create hypoxic microenvironment and induce resistant clones.
-Thus, developing validated imaging approaches that define low perfusion compartments is crucial for clinical management.
+Glioblastoma exhibits profound intratumoral heterogeneity in perfusion.
+Particularly, low perfusion may induce treatment resistance.
+Thus, imaging approaches that define low perfusion compartments are crucial for clinical management.

 Materials and methods

-A total of 112 newly-diagnosed supratentorial glioblastoma patients were prospectively recruited for maximal safe resection.
-Preoperative MRI included anatomical, dynamic susceptibility contrast (DSC), diffusion tensor imaging (DTI) and chemical shift imaging (CSI).
-The apparent diffusion coefficient (ADC) and relative cerebral blood volume (rCBV) were calculated.
-Using thresholding methods, two low perfusion compartments (ADCH-rCBVL and ADCL-rCBVL) were identified.
-Volumetric analysis was performed.
-Lactate and macromolecule/lipid levels were determined from multivoxel spectroscopy.
-Progression-free survival (PFS) and overall survival (OS) were analyzed using Kaplan-Meier and multivariate Cox regression analyses.
+A total of 112 newly-diagnosed glioblastoma patients were prospectively recruited for maximal safe resection.
+The apparent diffusion coefficient (ADC) and relative cerebral blood volume (rCBV) were calculated from the diffusion and perfusion imaging, respectively.
+Based on overlapping regions of lowest rCBV quartile (rCBVL) with the lowest ADC quartile (ADCL) and highest ADC quartile (ADCH) in each tumour, two low perfusion compartments (ADCH-rCBVL and ADCL-rCBVL) were identified for volumetric analysis.
+Lactate and macromolecule/lipid levels were determined from multivoxel MR spectroscopic imaging.
+Progression-free survival (PFS) and overall survival (OS) were analyzed using Kaplan-Meier and multivariate Cox regression analyses, to evaluate the effects of the volumes and lactate levels of the compartments on patient outcomes.

 Results

-Two compartments displayed higher lactate and macromolecule/lipid levels than normal controls (each P < 0.001), suggesting hypoxic and pro-inflammatory microenvironment.
-The proportional volume of ADCL-rCBVL compartment was associated with a larger infiltration area (P < 0.001, rho = 0.42).
-Lower lactate in this compartment was associated with a less invasive phenotype visualized on DTI.
-Multivariate Cox regression showed higher lactate level in the ADCL-rCBVL compartment was associated with a worse survival (PFS: HR 2.995, P = 0.047; OS: HR 4.974, P = 0.005).
+Two compartments displayed higher lactate and macromolecule/lipid levels compared to contralateral normal appearing white matter (each P < 0.001).
+The proportion of ADCL-rCBVL compartment in the contrast-enhancing tumor was associated with a larger infiltration area visualized on FLAIR (P < 0.001, rho = 0.42).
+The minimally invasive phenotype displayed a lower proportion of ADCL-rCBVL compartment than the localized (P = 0.031) and diffuse phenotype (not significant).
+Higher lactate level in ADCL-rCBVL compartment was associated with a worse survival (PFS: HR 2.995, P = 0.047; OS: HR 4.974, P = 0.005).

 Conclusions

-The ADCL-rCBVL compartment represents a treatment resistant compartment associated with glioblastoma invasiveness .
-This approach was based on clinically available imaging modalities and could thus provide crucial pretreatment information for clinical decision making.
+Our results suggest that ADCL-rCBVL compartment may potentially indicate a clinically-measurable treatment resistant compartment.

 Keywords:

-Glioblastoma; Magnetic Resonance Imaging; Heterogeneity; Hypoxia.
+Glioblastoma; Tumor habitat Imaging; Heterogeneity; Radioresistance; Perfusion imaging; Diffusion imaging.

 Introduction